 - Income and employment information

-Not sure this lender is for you?
+Not sure Citizens Bank is right for you?
 Consider these alternatives.

 If you’re not sure this lender is for you, here are some other options to consider.